-Changemaker Foundation from Bite Beauty is a clean, long-wearing foundation, made with the nourishing and antioxidant rich maqui berry.
-It provides a lightweight and natural finish that feels good on skin.
-It’s cruelty free, vegan, and is also gluten free.
+Changemaker Foundation from Bite Beauty is a clean, long-wearing foundation, made with the nourishing and antioxidant-rich maqui berry.
+It provides a lightweight and natural finish that feels good on the skin.
+It’s cruelty-free, vegan, and is also gluten-free.

 Pretty in Bloom™ SPF 20 Flower-Infused Long-Wear Foundation from Origins is a skin-caring (and animal-caring) organic 24-hour-wear foundation that delivers silky, lightweight coverage that provides naturally radiant skin.